 One of the premier masters running events in the country, the Hartshorne Memorial Masters Mile attracts some of the best national and international talent.
-Numerous world and American indoor mile age-group records have been set at the meet over the years.
+Numerous world and American indoor mile age-group records have been set at this meet over the years.
 It’s an exciting race to watch, with top local runners dueling with out-of-town challengers and masters runners in their 40s, 50s, 60s, 70s, 80s, and 90s showing us what they can do.

 Don’t be intimidated!
 The Hartshorne Memorial Masters Mile may be an elite event, but it’s open and welcoming to runners of all abilities—no matter how fast you run, you’ll be treated like an elite!